markandtwin/meds5420_LR/README.md

 - **Downstream Analysis**: Use the count matrix for differential expression analysis with DESeq2.
 See the accompanying R Markdown file (`Deseq2_featureCounts_LR.Rmd`) for an example.

 - **Alternative Tools**: For more accurate long-read quantification, consider [IsoQuant](https://github.com/ablab/IsoQuant) or [Bambu](https://github.com/GoekeLab/bambu) instead of `featureCounts`.

+- **Long-read vs short-read**: For comparision between short-read and long-read RNA-seq data, consider using Shiba to run the same analysis with short-read data from the same samples.

 ## Troubleshooting